abhi777777/Payment-Web/README.md

 - Checks for `Authorization` header with Bearer token.
 - Verifies the token and adds `userId` to the request object if valid.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any changes.

-## License

-This project is licensed under the MIT License.